Public Art

 1. Greetings From Fredericksburg

 Located on the side of Sammy T’s.
-Painted by artists Sophia Constantine and Bill Harris, depicting Fredericksburg landmarks and well known community members including Mayor Mary Katherine Greenlaw.
+Painted by artists Sophia Constantine and Bill Harris, depicting Fredericksburg landmarks and well known community members including Former Mayor Mary Katherine Greenlaw.

 3. Battle of Fredericksburg